 Room 2.
 Giotto and the 13th Century.

 Since the 1950s, Room 2 of the Uffizi has housed Italian works dating from the 13th century.
-One of the central pieces in this room is Cenni di Peppi’s 12.5 foot Santa Trinita Maestà (c.
+This room has been dubbed the Sala delle “Tre Maestà” due to the three most famous Madonnas Enthroned of the 13th century.
+It is these three Madonnas that many art historians harken back to when discussing the origins of the Renaissance and why it began in Florence.
+The first of the three is Cenni di Peppi’s 12.5 foot Santa Trinita Maestà (c.
 1290-1300).
 Cenni di Peppi, known as Cimabue (translated as “Ox-headed” or “bullheaded,” perhaps indicating that Cimabue was hotheaded or had an aggressive personality; indeed, Dante places him among the proud in purgatory in his Divine Comedy), is viewed as the dividing line between the “old” Byzantine school of art and the “new” European tradition.

 The Christ Child gives a blessing and is adorned with his cruciform nimbus (“ringed cross”), a halo inscribed with a cross.
 The cruciform nimbus was used to identify figures of the Holy Trinity, especially Christ, in early Christian/Byzantine art.
 Each bar of the cross in this particular halo is comprised of three dotted lines, symbolizing the dogmas of the trinity, the oneness of God, and the two natures of Christ.
 Christ’s overall posture, with his right foot propped up, reflects that of his mother, whose right foot is also propped up on a ledge.